Below is a more detailed description of the terms and circumstances that apply to a collaboration between Trib and a Client.

 Before or at the start of the collaboration, any candidates that the Client has already met or have an ongoing dialogue with for current needs are shared with TRIB and are included (or not) in the Assignment.

-If the Client within twelve (12) months from the conclusion of the Assignment chooses to employ or hire additional candidates (previously presented by TRIB) other than those chosen in the original process, the Contractor is entitled to additional compensation in accordance with the Assignment Agreement.
+If the Client or associated sub/subsidiary within twelve (12) months from the conclusion of the Assignment chooses to employ or engage additional candidates or consultants (previously presented by TRIB) other than those chosen in the original process, the Contractor is entitled to additional compensation in accordance with the Assignment Agreement.
+When engaging a consultant, within twelve months of the last completed assignment, the client undertakes to go through the Contractor in case of extension or new assignment.

-The above also applies if the Client takes a presented candidate on for recruitment or consulting assignments to another department in or outside the organization.
+The above also applies if the Client takes a presented candidate on for recruitment or consulting assignments within associated sub/subsidiary company or to another organization.

 In the event that a tipped candidate from the Client is finally recruited, a deduction of 10% of the total fee is made.